Setting or Replacing a MemSQL License (MemSQL Ops)

 To understand how nodes, host machines, and license units relate to each other, see the MemSQL FAQ.

 Unlike MemSQL Ops, MemSQL Studio integrates with both RAM-based and unit-based licenses for reporting on capacity versus licensed usage.
+Accurate usage metrics will be provided regardless of license type.
 You can install and use MemSQL Studio with existing clusters managed by MemSQL Ops, or use Studio in new deployments managed by the new MemSQL management tools.